 Say Something Training (Sandy Hook Promise)

-Education and awareness program that provides tools and practices to recognize signs and signals of a potential threat, teach participants how to take action and raise awareness about the need to "Say Something."
+This education and awareness program provides tools and practices to recognize signs and signals of a potential threat, teach participants how to take action and raise awareness about the need to "Say Something."

 Safety Assessment & Intervention